Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/svd.rst

 Key Factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The following table summarizes that how the key factors which from the configuration class influence resource utilization, function throughput (initiation interval), and function latency.
+The following table summarizes that how the key factors from the configuration class influence resource utilization, function throughput (initiation interval), and function latency.
 The values of Low, Medium, and High are relative to the other key factors.

 .. table:: SVD Key Factor Summary
     :align: center